EberlyODL/chem202/pla-lecture-9.md

 The take home message: be on the lookout for those 4 patterns of resonance!
 If electrons on an atom are delocalized (involved in resonance), they will be in a p orbital.
 That means the atom must be $$sp^2&& or sp hybridized.

+_For additional reading and practice check out pages 214-225 and problems 1-6 in the textbook as well as the resonance tutorial at the back of Chapter 7 (p.
+255-260)._

 ## Return to Canvas to answer a few questions!